Chamaerops humilis Mediterranean fan palm

-Usually a small bushy plant, as seen on campus.
-The leaf stalks are armed with short, sharp teeth, and the leaves, which form a fan rather than a feather, can be woven into fans, hats, mats, etc.
+A vigorously clumping palm from the western Mediterranean, modest in stature.
+The leaf stalks are armed with short, sharp teeth, and the leaves, which form a fan rather than a feather, can be woven into items such as hats, fans, mats, and baskets.

 Campus’s most encountered specimens are the six that march down Galvez Mall near Escondido Mall.
 Several grow on the New Guinea Garden’s west side and one on its east.
 Two others are in raised planters in the northeast courtyard of Knight Management Center and can be compared with the cycads (Cycas revoluta) nearby.

 Two clumps were planted in the triangular islands next to the circular lawn in front of the Mausoleum, when the lawn was installed in 2021.
 Chinese fan palms (Trachycarpus fortunei) are nearby, the most cold-hardy palm species in the world; Mediterranean fan palm has the most northern native range, however.